open/close all folders

 - Darth Vader and Emperor Palpatine discussing the need to close down Bea Arthur's bar on Tatooine.
 In the commentary Doug says the beat right before Vader asks why they need Bea Arthur is his favorite joke in the review.

-- The Critic's horrified reaction to the "Grandpa Wookiee" watching some strange holographic video.
+- The Critic's horrified reaction to the "Grandpa Wookie" watching some strange holographic videonote .

 Critic: Are humans just the most attractive creatures in the universe?
 I mean, you got Jabba putting Leia in a slave outfit, and now we've got a Wookie jerking off to this chick!
-How many inner species love nests are there?!
+How many interspecies love nests are there?!

 - "Well that just perms my hair."